aristanetworks/ansible-cvp/ansible_collections/arista/cvp/docs/_build/cv_device.rst

 --------

-CloudVison Portal Device compares the list of Devices in in devices against cvp-facts then adds, resets, or updates them as appropriate.
+CloudVison Portal Device compares the list of Devices in devices against cvp-facts then adds, resets, or updates them as appropriate.
 If a device is in cvp_facts but not in devices it will be reset to factory defaults in ZTP mode If a device is in devices but not in cvp_facts it will be provisioned